 Mandatory reporters are not obliged to report risk of significant harm to unborn children or young people (those aged 16-17 years).
 However they are encouraged to make a report if it is appropriate.

-While the legal obligation to report significant harm remains, the penalty applying to mandatory reporters who fail to report concerns about risk of harm will be removed from the legislation from 24 January 2010.
+While the legal obligation to report significant harm remains, the penalty applying to mandatory reporters who fail to report concerns about risk of harm was removed from the legislation on 24 January 2010.

 Mandatory Reporter Guide